 No matter how hard you try, there are times when nothing will work.
 When this happens you just have to swallow hard, keep calm, and carry on.

-This second photo from 2014, was taken with a compact and grabbed to capture a precious moment.
-This is the first time Harvey played with a catnip mouse.
-It was not long after Dash died and it was a landmark in his progress as a late adopted senior.
+This was taken with a Samsung compact camera and I managed to capture a precious moment.
+This is the first time Harvey played with a catnip mouse in his forever home, with encouragement from his mentor young Miranda who you can see watching.
+The incident took place not long after Dash passed away and was a landmark in Harvey’s progress as a late adopted senior.

-I have tried to sharpen it, lighten it but nothing works to improve my precious moment so blurry it remains and close to my heart.
+I have tried to sharpen it, lighten it but nothing works to improve my precious moment.
+So I added a soft focus frame and left the image alone.